 Because the depiction of the American flag on the clothing worn by the two remaining student plaintiffs was, according to Boden, “very, very large,” “blatant and prominent,” he directed them to change clothing, turn their shirts inside out, cover them up, or go home.
 The students stood strong and refused to change or remove their flag clothing.
 As a result, they were ordered to leave school with their parents.

 Prior to restricting the students’ patriotic message, school officials had no information that the students’ passive speech had caused any disruption whatsoever at the school, even though students had been on campus for over 3 hours and attended at least two classroom periods as well as homeroom.
-In fact, Boden testified as follows:

 In sum, school officials intentionally restricted the students’ speech on May 5, 2010, because they believed that the message conveyed by their patriotic clothing would offend some Mexican students since it was Cinco de Mayo (i.e., “their day”).
 School officials enforced the clothing restriction even though they had no objective evidence that the students were causing any disruption—let alone a material and substantial one—to the operation of the school.